lexiwexie01/CIS371_AW_SemesterProject/Plan.md

 - [x] Implement sqlite for user information
 - [x] Implement sqlite for assignments
 - [x] Add login page
-- [ ] Add Client-side and server-side validation: https://www.securecoding.com/blog/input-validation/ (can use JavaScript)
+- [x] Add Client-side and server-side validation: https://www.securecoding.com/blog/input-validation/ (can use JavaScript)
-- [ ] Implement different types of assignments with different variables for each type that show up on the creation page when you select it with a dropdown
+- [ ] Implement different types of assignments with different variables for each type
 - [ ] Make it so users can't view other users pages
-- [ ] When you create a user, it brings you to the first user's view page.
-Make it bring you to the created user's page
+- [x] When you create a user, it brings you to the first user's view page.
+Fix this
 - [ ] Add more CSS